 "I have a question for you, Potter."
 Potter looked angrily at him but did not leave, nor did he reply.
 "If you could choose what house you get placed in which would you choose?"
 He now looked confused.

 "Gryffindor of course."
 Sirius was a little surprised to get a reply from him.
 "That is where my dad was placed."

 Sirius thought about what Potter had just said and was instantly able to answer his own question as to why he wanted to be in Slytherin.
-Sirius realized that the only reason he wanted to be in Slytherin was because that was where his family had all been placed.
+Sirius realized the only reason he wanted to be in Slytherin was that was where his family had all been placed.
 He only wanted to be a Slytherin because that is what he was expected to be.
-Sirius didn't like this at all.
+Sirius gritted his teeth at the idea.

 "Is your father the only reason you want to be in Gryffindor."
 The look on Potter's face told Sirius that he wasn't the only one who had never really thought about it.